wmeints/effective-llm-applications/manuscript/09-prompt-chaining-workflows.md

 - **Refinement prompts:** I use this pattern to improve the output quality from a prompt if it is too unstable and I can't fix it because I approached the problem with a one-step process in mind, while solving it in two steps is better.
 For example, if you have to summarize text and then rewrite it to a specific style, an LLM can often summarize pretty well, sticking to the original style.
 Changing the style and structure simultaneously is challenging, so I put the rewrite portion into a second follow-up prompt.

-Usually, you can solve an LLM prompt problem with either a refinement or a divide-and-conquer prompt.
+Usually, you can solve the problem with either a refinement or a divide-and-conquer prompt.
 Sometimes, you have to combine the two.

 It helps to write down a rough breakdown of the prompt chain you're trying to create.
 I usually write a rough set of prompts, connect them, and execute one or two test runs.
 Sometimes, I must take a more elaborate approach to designing a good prompt.
 In a more complex scenario, I prefer to draw a doodle with the steps to solve the problem using a few prompts and function calls.